csc-4402-dream-team/databaseProject/README.md

 ### Database Configuration

-By default, this project uses an in-memory H2 database for development.
+By default, this project uses an in-memory H2 SQL database for development.
 We configured the default database settings in `application.properties` file in the backend project.
 Two files load and populate the database, located under the resources folder in the backend.
 There is schema.sql and data.sql, which creates the schema and adds dummy data to the database.
+To create the schema and sample data for your database, you will need to change these files.

 ### Accessing the Application User Interface

 - Once you have the frontend and backend running, open your web browser and go to [http://localhost:3000](http://localhost:3000) to access the frontend.

 ### Accessing the Database console

 - Once you have the frontend and backend running, open your web browser and go to [http://localhost:8080/h2-console](http://localhost:8080/h2-console) to access the database console (not required).
+- While not required, using the h2 console can be helpful for testing the structure and integrity of your database.
+You can also run example queries here.
+- The credentials to login to the h2 console should be as follows: url: jdbc:h2:mem:example username: user (and no password, so leave blank)
+- You can change the name of your database and the login credentials by changing the name (from example) in application properties.

 ### Additional Notes